 Hi everyone!
 I was recently asked to teach women from church to crochet baby hats to donate to Infant Crisis Services here in Oklahoma City.
 So, I wrote a pattern.
 It maybe isn’t the most simple pattern out there, but I made it to be very flexible.
 This explains how to make a very basic beanie in double crochet in any yarn you want to use, and make it whatever size you want.
-Keep in mind, if you are going to donate it, that you should use a machine washable yarn.
+Keep in mind, if you are going to donate it, that you should probably use a machine-washable yarn.

 Hook: Sized to match your yarn, suggestions as follows…

 0/Lace Steel hook 6 to 8, or B/1

 1/Super Fine B/1 to E/4

 3/Light 7 to I/9

 4/Medium I/9 to K/10 ½

 6/Super Bulky M/13 to Q

 – If the above stitches are unfamiliar to you, I suggest a Google or YouTube search.
 There are many tutorials on the internet that will lead you through them step by step.